Rights to Light VAT on Compensation

 Payment of compensation for infringing a property’s rights to light is the most common remedy, but what is the correct VAT treatment?

-The short answer is that as a general rule, rights of light compensation should be calculated to exclude VAT.
+The short answer is that as a general rule, rights to light compensation should be calculated to exclude VAT.
 We set out below why this is the case.

 Many of the most highly respected surveying and legal practices in the field of rights to light advice will have little idea of the correct VAT treatment of compensation.